IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

-<span id="printPageButton">`2022`</span>
+`2022`
 **Berge, PS** and Heslep, D.G.
 (Forthcoming June 2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
 To be presented at the Console-ing Passions 2022 Conference.
 Orlando, FL.

 `2022`
+Barnes, N., **Berge, PS** , Cato, F. (Forthcoming May 2022). “#UploadELO2022: Electronic Narratives of Hybridity.”
+Presented at the Electronic Literature Conference.
+Como, Italy.

+`2022`
+Salter, A., Moulthrop, S., Marino, M., Ciccoricco, D., Milligan, C.A., **Berge, PS**.
+(Forthcoming May 2022).
+“Are We Platforms?
+Rethinking Pandemic Pedagogies of Electronic Literature.”
+Presented at the Electronic Literature Conference.
+Como, Italy.

+`2022`
 **Berge, PS**.
 (Forthcoming April 2022). “‘LET ALL PARTAKE IN THE SUFFERING’: *MÖRK BORG* As a Visual-Material Toolkit for Fan Remix”.
 To be presented at the Digital Games Research Association 2022 Conference.
 Guadalajara, Mexico.

 `2022`
-**Berge, PS** (chair), Rose Aceae, R., Zegura, C., Murray, J (Forthcoming March 2022).
+**Berge, PS** (chair), Rose Aceae, R., Zegura, C., Murray, J (2022).
 “THERE IS NO ESCAPE: Roguelike Romance and Queer Discovery in *Hades*.”
 Presented in Opacity, Community, Discovery: Structures of Queer Visibility in Videogames at the 2022 Society for Cinema and Media Studies Conference.
 Chicago, IL.

 `2021`
 **Berge, PS**.
 (2021).
 "Monster Power.
 Rebel Heart.
 Gay Sword.
 Queer Structures and Narrative Possibility in PbtA Tabletop Roleplaying Games."
 Presdented at the International Conference on Interactive Digital Storytelling.
 December 7–10, 2021, Hybrid Event: Tallinn, Estonia.